Antonio Vutov: Udinese

-During the winter break club's boss Todor Batkov announced that Levski are going to sell Antonio to Italian side Udinese.
+During the winter break club's boss Todor Batkov announced that Levski were going to sell Vutov to Italian side Udinese.
 Vutov signed a four-and-a-half-year contract on 9 January and the transfer was officially announced on 11 January 2014 on Udinese's official website.
-The transfer fee wasn't officially announced but it is believed that Levski got at least 950 000 euros from the deal.
-Vutov made his Udinese first-team debut on 18 February, in a 0–3 friendly loss against Hajduk Split at Stadion Poljud, playing 78 minutes.
+The transfer fee wasn't officially announced but it is believed that Levski got at least €950,000 from the deal.
+Vutov made his Udinese first-team debut on 18 February, in a 3–0 friendly loss against Hajduk Split at Stadion Poljud, playing 78 minutes.

 Cosenza (loan)

-For the 2015-2016 season, Vutov was loaned out to Cosenza.
+For the 2015–16 season, Vutov was loaned out to Cosenza.
 He made 22 appearances for the club and scored a goal from the penalty spot.

 Lecce (loan)

-On 12 July 2016 Vutov was loaned out by Udinese to Lecce.
-On 30 July he debuted with the giallorossi and scored his first official goal for the club in a 2-1 win against Alto Vicentino in a Coppa Italia match.
+On 12 July 2016, Vutov was loaned out by Udinese to Lecce.
+On 30 July he debuted with the giallorossi and scored his first official goal for the club in a 2–1 win against Alto Vicentino in a Coppa Italia match.

 Botev Plovdiv (loan)

 In January 2017, Vutov was loaned out to Botev Plovdiv for the rest of the season.
-He made an official debut on 18 February during the 0-1 away win over Lokomotiv Gorna Oryahovitsa.
+He made an official debut on 18 February during the 1–0 away win over Lokomotiv Gorna Oryahovitsa.

-On 7 April, Vutov scored twice during the 7-1 win over PFC Montana.
+On 7 April, Vutov scored twice during a 7–1 win over PFC Montana.
 These were his first goals in any official games as a player of Botev Plovdiv.
-Couple of weeks later, on 22 April, Vutov scored a spectacular goal for the 0-3 away win over Slavia Sofia.
+Couple of weeks later, on 22 April, Vutov scored a spectacular goal for the 3–0 away win over Slavia Sofia.

-On 26 April Vutov scored a header after a magnificent assist provided by Todor Nedelev in the 1-1 draw with FC Vereya Stara Zagora during the 2nd leg of the semi-finals for the Bulgarian Cup.
-His goal secured the win for Botev Plovdiv with 2-1 on aggregate and his team proceeded to the final game.
+On 26 April Vutov scored a header after a magnificent assist provided by Todor Nedelev in the 1–1 draw with FC Vereya Stara Zagora during the second leg of the semi-finals for the Bulgarian Cup.
+His goal secured the win for Botev Plovdiv with 2–1 on aggregate and his team proceeded to the final game.

-On 19 May Vutov scored an important goal in the playoffs against Beroe Stara Zagora and Botev Plovdiv won on aggregate 2-4.
+On 19 May Vutov scored an important goal in the playoffs against Beroe Stara Zagora and Botev Plovdiv won on aggregate 4–2.

-On 24 May Vutov scored the second goal for the 2-1 victory over Ludogorets Razgrad helping Botev Plovdiv to win the Bulgarian Cup for the third time in the history of the club.
+On 24 May Vutov scored the second goal for the 2–1 victory over Ludogorets Razgrad helping Botev Plovdiv to win the Bulgarian Cup for the third time in the history of the club.